ScrumDoLLC/scrumdo-static/help/personalprojects.md

 ## What is a personal project?

-A personal project is only viewable by the creator of the project.
+A personal project is a way for members of an organization to track things that only they care about.
+They are only viewable by the creator of the project.
 These are great for things like:

+* Tracking your personal work
-* Tracking confidential information that other employees shouldn't see
+* Tracking confidential information that other employees shouldn't see, such as:
   * Track employee performance
   * Confidential contract status
-* Tracking your personal work

 You can create either a Scrum or a Kanban based personal project.